 The softness is because of the synthetic fiberfill which feels a lot like goose down.
 The brushed microfiber cover adds to the soft, smooth texture of the comforter.

 Like bamboo, this Equinox is hypoallergenic, so you don’t have to worry about any reactions if you have sensitive skin or allergies.
 The soft microfiber also doesn’t feel scratchy or itchy against your skin.

-This comforter works great all-year round.
-When it’s warm, it allows maximum breathability, keeping your cool and sweat-free.
+This comforter works great all-year-round.
+When it’s warm, it allows maximum breathability, keeping you cool and sweat-free.
 And because it’s so light, you don’t feel stuffy or weighed down.